 Holiday Celebrations — We embrace the Jewish calendar as an organic whole, revealing many faces of the divine through cyclic and seasonal rituals.

 - Our Rosh Hashanah and Yom Kippur services draw over 225 people; our Second Day Rosh Hashanah contemplative hikes allows hear the call of the shofar in our precious local wildernesses.

 - 110+ people built a locally-harvested Sukkah and celebrated Sukkot together

 - On Purim, Mishloach Manot, home-baked gifts and mementos from Israel, were serendipitously delivered to over 70 households (all the local members for whom we had addresses)

 - We welcomed 125 into our tent for Passover

 - Our Lag B’Omer Bonfire and BBQ included archery, a treasure hunt, and mystical teachings for 75 people.
 “I’d never even heard of Lag B’omer before.
 This was awesome!”

-Soul School — our hands-on, hearts-in ecological soul school for menches-in-training launched this fall.
-Our “Hai School” is rooted Jewish wisdom, language, values, culture, experience, and spiritual practices, while also branching out to be in relationship with modern expressions of creativity and community.
-Our educational kevutzah (leadership circle) is currently eleven people strong.
+Soul School is our vision for a hands-on, hearts-in ecological soul school for menches-in-training launched.
+Our “Hai School” is rooted in Jewish wisdom, language, values, culture, experience, and spiritual practices, while also branching out to be in relationship with modern expressions of creativity and community.
+Our educational kevutzah (leadership circle) is currently open to participation.